Last Updated on by

 Most small businesses need to hold General Liability and Property Insurance, alongside worker’s compensation insurance, unemployment insurance, and state disability insurance.
 You may also need Professional Liability Insurance, which helps cover the costs resulting from any mistakes you might make.

-Additional policy needs depend on the nature of your business and its day-to-day activities.
+Additional policy needs will depend on the nature of your business and its day-to-day activities.

 What is covered under a commercial general liability policy?